January 21, 2018 NEWSLETTER

 Q: It seems that an overwhelming amount of olive oil currently purchased and consumed in the U.S. is extra virgin.
 In fact, it’s difficult to find anything that is not labeled “extra virgin” on the shelves.
 What exactly constitutes the category?

-A: Extra Virgin Olive Oil is the highest grade of olive oil available, the result of The olive oil produced earns its “Extra” star if it has less than 0.8 grams per 100 grams of free oleic acid and exhibits superior taste, color, and aroma.
+A: Virgin Olive Oil results from pressing olives that are over-ripe or have been bruised, and therefore have a high acidity, ranging from 1% to 4%.
+This type of oil has not been treated chemically.
+Extra Virgin Olive Oil is the highest grade of olive oil available, the result of the simple crushing of the olives which have been washed and separated from the leaves.
+This is by far the best product offering the widest range of perfect flavors and aromas with a maximum acidity of 1% (1 gram/100g of free oleic acid).
+Extra Virgin Olive Oil must meet the highest standards of flavor and aroma.
+The olive oil produced earns its “Extra” star if it has less than 0.8 grams per 100 grams of free oleic acid and exhibits superior taste, color, and aroma.
 Ordinary Olive Oil is a blend of low-quality virgin olive oil that’s refined using mechanical, thermal, or even chemical processes in order to actually be fit for consumption.

 Q: Can you explain what you mean when you say, “Olive oil production is controlled by the mills, not the farmers.”